zakkolar/plympton-codes/source/resources.html.md

 ---
 # Free Coding Resources

-The resources below can help kids (and grown ups!) learn how to code for free in fun and engaging ways outside of school.
+The resources below can help kids (and grown ups!) learn how to code for free in fun and engaging ways outside of school on a variety of devices including smart phones, tablets, and computers.

 ## ScratchJr